Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 ### Block Design File

 The block design `.bd` file is the top-level visual representation of the FPGA design.
-Below is an example screenshot which shows off-chip inputs and outputs (I/O), IP cores (light blue), and hiearchary containers (dark blue) which are simply a way of making the block design appear cleaner.
+Below is an example screenshot which shows off-chip inputs and outputs (I/O), IP cores (light blue), and hierarchy containers (dark blue) which are simply a way of making the block design appear cleaner.

 ![Example labeled block design](images/vivado_bd_labeled.png)

-Vivado can also support plain HDL module blocks in the block design (i.e., not IP cores, just an instaniated Verilog file), but the AMDC-Firmware project does not use this approach.
+Vivado can also support plain HDL module blocks in the block design (i.e., not IP cores, just an instantiated Verilog file), but the AMDC-Firmware project does not use this approach.
 Plain modules are "static" meaning their I/O cannot be dynamically updated from the C code.
 Therefore, their functionality is rather limited.

 Notice that each IP core has three common inputs: